msftsean/microsoft-devops-workshop/04_pipelines/02_jenkins/01_install_jenkins.md

 # Install Jenkins

 Assuming helm is installed locally and on to your cluster, we can use that to deploy the stable jenkins chart.
-We will also setup ingress, and connect our jenkins deployment to the internet via ingress rules, in our chart.
+We will also setup ingress, and connect our jenkins deployment to the Internet via ingress rules, in our chart.

 ```
 $ cd examples